pvdmeulen/blog-gallery/content/posts/12nov2025/index.md

 +++
 title = 'My plan for 2026'
 subtitle = "In late 2024, I started taking more photos.
 In 2025, a lot more.
 First with my old DSLR, and later with my new camera.
 The more I use my camera, the more I realise I still have a lot to learn.
-Here are five main things I'm going to practice in 2026." date = 2025-11-12 linkTitle = '12 Nov 2025' draft = false
+Here are five main things I'm hoping to practice in 2026." date = 2025-11-12 linkTitle = '12 Nov 2025' draft = false